The coke machine in college takes 50 pence pieces. It also takes a certain foreign coin of traditional design...

 Can you work out the dimensions of the three cubes?

 A right-angled isosceles triangle is rotated about the centre point of a square.
 What can you say about the area of the part of the square covered by the triangle as it rotates?

 How much of the field can the animals graze?

 A 10x10x10 cube is made from 27 2x2 cubes with corridors between them.
 Find the shortest route from one corner to the opposite corner.

 This is a simple version of an ancient game played all over the world.
 It is also called Mancala.
 What tactics will increase your chances of winning?

 The diagram shows a very heavy kitchen cabinet.
 It cannot be lifted but it can be pivoted around a corner.
 The task is to move it, without sliding, in a series of turns about the corners so that it. . . .

 A bicycle passes along a path and leaves some tracks.
-Is it possible to say which track was made by the front wheel and which
+Is it possible to say which track was made by the front wheel and which by the back wheel?

 A square of area 3 square units cannot be drawn on a 2D grid so that each of its vertices have integer coordinates, but can it be drawn on a 3D grid?
 Investigate squares that can be drawn.

 A circular plate rolls in contact with the sides of a rectangular tray.
 How much of its circumference comes into contact with the sides of the tray when it rolls around one circuit?